 From Murals to Fashion Shows, Campus Chapters Use Art as a Messenger

-Students at San Diego City College and Allegheny University highlight the role of art in raising awareness about environmental challenges.
+Students at San Diego City College and Allegheny College highlight the role of art in raising awareness about environmental challenges.

 Members of the Bird Life campus chapter at San Diego City College paint a mural.
 Photo: Lisa Chaddock